ajsaucier/eleventy-netlify-boilerplate/pages/pdfs.md

 ---
 ## Converting a Document to PDF

-The most reliable way to make an accessible PDF is to start with an accessible source document and [convert that document to a tagged PDF. (external link)](https://webaim.org/techniques/acrobat/converting#word).
+The most reliable way to make an accessible PDF is to start with an accessible source document and [convert that document to a tagged PDF (external link)](https://webaim.org/techniques/acrobat/converting#word).
 Making a document accessible using Acrobat is a more difficult and unreliable method.